Get started with Python

 The Toolbox add-on for Python requires Python 3.6 or higher.

-Learn how to use the Toolbox add-on using a Python sample project and add text to a PDF.
+Learn how to use the Toolbox add-on using a Python code example.
+The AddText example adds text to a PDF.
+Use similar steps to run any other code example from the toolbox-examples-python repository.

 -